upnplib/upnplib/README.md

     PS> $env:Path += ';C:\Users\ingo\devel\upnplib\build\bin\Release'
     PS> .\build\gtests\Release\test_template.exe

+## 5. Security
+The following security issues are taken into account:
+### Reuse address
+For security and stability resons there is a delay when a server closes a network conection.
+By default it accepts a new connection on its same local interface address only after a TIME_WAIT.
+But many server want to be available immediately again on the network with the risk of network communication problems.
+They use a socket option that can be set to reuse the address, [Bind: Address Already in Use](https://hea-www.harvard.edu/~fine/Tech/addrinuse.html).
+This library prefers security and do not use this option.
+A TIME_WAIT is not necessary if the remote peer closes the connection.
+Upnplib uses the protocol to signal the remote peer to shutdown the connection if it support it.
+### Socket network security on Microsoft Windows
+In the past Windows had a very bad network security on low level socket handling as documented at [Using SO_REUSEADDR and SO_EXCLUSIVEADDRUSE](https://learn.microsoft.com/en-us/windows/win32/winsock/using-so-reuseaddr-and-so-exclusiveaddruse).
+Microsoft has fixed this since Windows Server 2003.
+The network stack now behaves like it does by default on other platforms.
+Strangely, they call it advanced security, which is standard on other major operating systems.
+But this isn't done by defauft.
+The developer has to take this into account by using the socket option SO_EXCLUSIVEADDRUSE.
+This has be done.

+(Will be continued)

 ## 6. Configure Options for cmake
 Option prefixed with -D | Default | Description
 -------|---------|---